 Asok Stupa built in 250BC by Emperor Asoka when he had visited Patan.
 This is one of the four stupas built.

 The section of the palace around Keshav Narayan Chowk the former residence of the Malla King has been superbly renovated.
-And houses one of the subcontinent finest Museums.
-The main attraction of the museum is an outstanding collection of cast-bronze and gilt copper work, mostly of Hindu and Buddhist deities.
-One gallery shows the stage involved in the production of hammered sheet-metal relief design.
+And houses one of the subcontinent's finest Museums.
+The museum's main attraction is an outstanding collection of cast-bronze and gilt copper work, mostly of Hindu and Buddhist deities.
+One gallery shows the stage involved in hammered sheet metal relief design production.

 It is a three-storeyed pagoda of the early 16th century.
 It stands in the middle of a square grassy courtyard.
 The red Machhendranath is an expression of God Lokeshwara or Shiva.
 Every year the god is taken out in a procession during the month of May.
 But which lies 5 km from Pata.
 Here is Machhendra`s second residence, where the god stays every sixth month of the year and our many others too, for sightseeing.

 This is the oldest Hindu temple.
 And dedicated to Lord Shiva.
-It situated on the sacred river Bagmati.
-It built in the form of a two-tiered gilded pagoda and has huge silver doors that are richly carved.
+It is situated on the sacred river Bagmati.
+It is built in the form of a two-tiered gilded pagoda with huge silver doors that are richly carved.
 There are some erotic paintings on the walls.
-Only Hindus are permitted to enter the main temple which is one of the sacred temples.
+Only Hindus are permitted to enter the main temple, one of the sacred temples.
 Tourists can see this temple from the eastern side of the river.
-There is Bagmati River beside that river everyday death body burn own their place I mean there are different Hindu people rank.
+There is the Bagmati River beside that river everyday death bodies burn to own their place I mean there are different Hindu people rank.